TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 # Authentication

-IMGAPI supports three authentication modes:
+IMGAPI supports two authentication modes:

-1. HTTP Signature auth (`config.auth.type === "signature").
+1. HTTP Signature auth (`config.authType === "signature").
-2. HTTP Basic auth (`config.auth.type === "basic"`).
-This is deprecated and will be removed.
-3. No auth (`config.mode === "dc"`).
+2. No auth (`config.authType === "none"`).
 When running as a component of a Triton DataCenter -- on the DCs private "admin" network -- IMGAPI runs without auth.

 ## HTTP Signature auth